node-techno-lab/node-cluster/doc/master-kill-disconnect-worker.md

 }
 ```

+## Test the Kill / Disconnect

-If you recompile and restart t,eh application, you should see these ouput on the consoles
+If you recompile and restart the application, it should produce the following output on the consoles

 ```text
 // Client logs